Xakkusu/1_project_pilates/README.md

 <img src="docs/features/team-feature.html.png" alt="four images of trainers with short description below them" width="90%">

 - This section presents the trainers to the user as well as who is in charge of the studio.
-Through this and the information given about the trainers a few informational needs of the users are already answered.
+Through this and the information given about the trainers a few informational needs of the users are already met.
 - The section is responsive to screen size and will adapt accordingly.

 #### Our Studio Section